javos65/EasyWifi-for-Nano/README.md

 # EasyWifi_Nano
-EasyWifi setup for Arduino Nano0 modules with uBLox Nina (ESP32) wifi, but NO RGB leds (Nano series) Fork from EAsyWifi libaries
+EasyWifi setup for Arduino Nano modules with uBLox Nina (ESP32) wifi, but NO RGB leds (Nano series) Fork from EAsyWifi libaries

 EasyWifi means Wifi setup without storing your credentials (SSID/Password) in your code, and have easy credential input by means of a Wifi AccessPoint entry by smartphone.